PabstLab/SAS_MoCa/README.md

 The package works without installation.
 Just download the entire folder and run the scripts *Fit_TSA.py* or *Fit_TSA_mp.py* as described in the documentation.<br>

 It is necessary to have Python installed on your computer in order to run the scripts, along with the modules:
   - yaml
+  - scipy
+  - math
   - numpy
-- scipy
+  - tqdm
   - pandas
+  - python
   - matplotlib
-- tqdm
   - multiprocess

 #### Recommended: use conda environment